fnp/wolnelektury/README.md

     ./wolnelektury/manage.py syncdb
     ./wolnelektury/manage.py migrate

-5. Import some books which are availble on http://www.wolnelektury.pl or on bitbucket mirror: http://bitbucket.org/lqc/wlbooks/

-6. Run the server
+5. Run the server

    ./wolnelektury/manage.py runserver

+6. Import some books which are available on http://www.wolnelektury.pl or on bitbucket mirror: http://bitbucket.org/lqc/wlbooks/
+   If you use Bitbucket, you also need Mercurial to fetch books (you can install it using: pip install mercurial).
+   After downloading books, log into administration, go to Books and choose 'Browse' to select book file, then fire 'Import book' to upload it.
+Some books have invalid XML, so you can get an error (just ignore it and look for other books).

 Full list of used open-source software
 ======================================